TuriGuilano/alpha/README.md

 Props are similar to attributes of HTML tags.
 So if you want to pass information to a tag, you do it via props.

-So this example displays our app component (see example 1).
+This example displays our app component (see example 1).
 Here we define the prop of our header component, named tagline.
 After doing so, we can call this tagline inside our Header component(see example 2).
 We can do so by calling the props of the component.

 >Example 1.